Food Application Trends

-Companies are seeking out pulse ingredients to meet a variety of growing consumer demands including sustainable, high protein, high fibre, clean label, non-GMO, gluten-free, plant-based and more.
+Companies are seeking out pulse proteins, flours, starches and fibres to meet a variety of growing consumer demands including sustainable, high protein, high fibre, clean label, non-GMO, gluten-free, plant-based and more.
 The diversity of pulse ingredients available also provide functional benefits to a wide range of food applications.

 The benefits of Canadian beans, peas, lentils and chickpeas are increasingly being leveraged as ingredients in food products and on menus around the world.
 In 2020, 5% of all new product launches in the world contained at least one pulse—that’s over 12,000 new products over 12-months—a 275% increase from 10 years ago.